anshika-sahu5/Wipro-Assignments/README.md

 *   **`Topic-04-Normalization/`**: Functional dependencies, 1NF, 2NF, 3NF, and BCNF decomposition problems.
 *   **`Topic-05-PL-SQL/`**: Advanced database programming including Triggers, Stored Procedures, and Cursors (if applicable).

-*(Note: Feel free to rename these folder names in the list above to match the exact names of your subfolders!)*

 ---